while1malloc0/talks/code_review_culture/slides.md

 # Attitudes

-Consensus on how code review should be conducted.
+A shared way of thinking about code review, its importance, and how it should be conducted

 ---